COT6900/DavidBruck/Week1/README.md

 * Run MSYS as Administrator (if not already running):
   `C:\MinGW\msys\1.0\msys.bat`
-* Install hlint (at this time it does not build with the ghc-8.10.1 compiler so use prior LTS release instead) with command:
+* Install hlint (at this time it does not build with the ghc-8.10.1 compiler so use prior LTS release which is ghc-8.8.X instead) with command:
   `stack --resolver=lts-15.13 install hlint`
+* * If you get an error like `Access violation in generated code when writing 0x0` then try again with the following command instead:
+    `stack --resolver=lts-15.13 --skip-ghc-check install hlint`

 ##### Build the Haskell Language Server